canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 If the drivers are correctly installed, you should receive information about your GPU device from the command's output.

 .. note::
-   For Intel discrete GPUs on older versions of Ubuntu like 22.04, you may need to perform additional steps like install a `HWE kernel <https://ubuntu.com/kernel/lifecycle>`_.
+   For Intel discrete GPUs on Ubuntu version older than 24.04, you may need to perform additional steps like install a `HWE kernel <https://ubuntu.com/kernel/lifecycle>`_.

 Install the kubectl snap
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~